Rosslyn's new neighbor

 For one, she loves Rosslyn's accessibility and sees it as one of the biggest assets of their new location.
 Field trips to Smithsonian museums will become much easier, no longer requiring school buses and entire days.
 The neighborhood itself could become an extension of their campus.
 She sees opportunities for internships and partnerships with Rosslyn businesses that can benefit both companies and students.
 Robinson has also met with civic association leaders and discussed ways students can help the community, possibly by providing volunteer tech support for residents.
 Then, there's the school's robust music and performing arts program.
 Their performances attract audiences of up to 400 people: These are people who might want to grab dinner from a Rosslyn restaurant beforehand.
 And neighborhood residents might appreciate the chance to walk to a performance featuring up-and-coming youthful talents.

-Faculty and staff moved in on August 19, and students will follow a couple weeks later.
+Faculty and staff moved in on August 19, and students followed a couple weeks later.
 It will take some time to settle into their new space and new routine, but the staff and students are trying to embrace the change.
 When the first school buses arrive the morning of September 3, they'll bring with them not just hundreds of new faces, but also a youthful presence that's eager to get out and explore.
 For Rosslyn—a place that's constantly evolving into a more vibrant, mixed-use community—it promises to be a great day.

 H-B Woodlawn Assistant Principal Graham McBride, Principal Casey Robinson and Building Manager Daniel Degracia look at plans for the new H-B Woodlawn building at The Heights.